Toronto streetcar system: 21st century (2001–present)

 By 2003, two-thirds of the city's streetcar tracks were in poor condition as the older track was poorly built using unwelded rail attached to untreated wooden ties lying on loose gravel.
 The result was street trackage falling apart quickly requiring digging up everything after 10 to 15 years.
 Thus, the TTC started to rebuild tracks using a different technique.
 With the new technique, concrete is poured over compacted gravel, and the ties are placed in another bed of concrete, which is topped by more concrete to embed rail clips and rubber-encased rails.
 The resulting rail is more stable and quieter with less vibration.
 The new tracks are expected to last 25 years after which only the top concrete layer needs to be removed in order to replace worn rails.

 Route 512 St. Clair was rebuilt to restore a separated right-of-way similar to that of the 510 on Spadina Avenue, to increase service reliability and was completed on June 30, 2010.

 On December 19, 2010, 504 King streetcar service returned to Roncesvalles Avenue after the street was rebuilt to a new design, which provided a widened sidewalk "bumpout" at each stop to allow riders to board a streetcar directly from the curb.
 When no streetcar is present, cyclists may ride over the bumpout as it doubles as part of a bike lane.

-On October 12, 2014, streetcar service resumed on 509 Harbourfront route after the street was rebuilt to a new design that replaced the eastbound auto lanes with parkland from Spadina Avenue to York Street.
+On October 12, 2014, streetcar service resumed on 509 Harbourfront route after the street was rebuilt to a new design that replaced the eastbound automobile lanes with parkland from Spadina Avenue to York Street.
 Thus, streetcars since then run on a roadside right-of-way immediately adjacent to a park on its southern edge.

 The Toronto Transit Commission eliminated all Sunday-only stops on June 7, 2015, as these stops slowed down streetcars making it more difficult to meet scheduled stops.
 Sunday stops, which served Christian churches, were deemed unfair to non-Christian places of worship, which never had the equivalent of a Sunday stop.
 Toronto originally created Sunday stops in the 1920s along its streetcar routes to help worshippers get to church on Sunday for religious services.